visualia/visualia/docs/utils/variables.md

+# Variables

+Visualia allows to use a both **global** (shared between pages)and **local** (page-specific) variables.
+They cater different use cases: global variables simpler to set up and can be shared between pages; local variables use longer syntax but allow more fine control over them.

-# Global variables
+## Global variables

-Visualia allows to use a shared global variables (simple key-value pairs) between all the parts of the app.
-This includes Visualia components and utilities, custom components, Markdown files and more.

 #### Setting and getting a global variable